LoveDaisy/ice_halo_sim/cpp/README.md

 ## Configuration file

 This file containing all configurations.
 It uses JSON format.
-I choose [Rapidjson](http://rapidjson.org/index.html) to parse JSON file.
+I use [Rapidjson](http://rapidjson.org/index.html) to parse JSON file.

 ### Basic infomation for simulation